-Freeway Park was rarely visited or utilized as a play-space.
-During these years the waterfalls were turned off and the park became known for crime, unpermitted camping, and loitering.
+Freeway Park was rarely visited or utilized as a play space.
+During these years, the waterfalls were turned off and the park became known for crime, unpermitted camping, and loitering.

 Thanks to the city’s effort in maintaining security and rejuvenating the landscaping, Freeway Park is one of my favorite parks in Seattle.
-On weekends it is home to free park-commission-sponsored activities like kite painting and urban sketching, while on weekdays it’s an often-enjoyed lunch spot for employees from the high-rise office buildings towering high above the park.
+On weekends it is home to free park-commission-sponsored activities like kite painting and urban sketching, while on weekdays, it’s an often-enjoyed lunch spot for employees from the high-rise office buildings towering high above the park.

 During your visit to Freeway Park, don’t miss the exit via the Washington state convention center – where the brutalist architecture continues through an atrium and into the building’s concrete facade beyond.